KRNL-Labs/salesforce-krnl/README.md

    npm run dev
    ```

-   The API will start on the configured port (default usually `http://localhost:3000`).
+   The API will start on the configured port (default `http://localhost:3000`).

 ---